Professor Helen Finch

 - Association of German Studies in Britain and Ireland

 - German Studies Association of America

-I teach German cultural studies at all levels, and contribute to cross-School and cross-Faculty modules on intercultural studies, world literature, the representation of the Shoah, translation, and visual culture.
+I teach German cultural studies at all levels, and contribute to cross-School and cross-Faculty modules on intercultural studies, world literature, the representation of the Shoah, queer cultures, translation, and visual culture.
 I direct the Centre for Pedagogic Research in the Arts (PRiA), and support Faculty work on Portfolio (module and programme approvals, design and strategy).

 Research groups and institutes

 - Literary studies